Trepkos01/personal-website/content/posts/39~cash-flow-is-king-reducing-expenses/39~cash-flow-is-king-reducing-expenses.md

 date: "2019-07-29"
 featuredImage: "./featured.jpg"
 featured: "false"
-description: "An effective financial life can be boiled down the simple equation described as cash flow.
-There are two ways of effectively managing this metric, by either reducing your expenses or increasing your income, or both.
+description: "An effective financial life can be boiled down to the simple equation described as cash flow.
+There are two ways of effectively managing this metric by either reducing your expenses or increasing your income or both.
 In this quick post, I explain my own simple strategy for reducing expenses by auditing recurring scheduled expenses and optimizing areas of extreme spending."
 type: "post"
 category: "Personal Finance"
 project: ""